-Craig coughed up the ball 0 times in his career.
-He ran for 49.6 yds per contest and crossed the goal line 56 times on the ground.
-He was handed the football 1,991 times for an average of 4.1 yards per attempt.
-In his pro football career, Craig stepped onto the field in 165 games and accumulated 8,189 yards on the ground.
+Craig coughed up the ball 0 different times in his career.
+He averaged 49.6 yds per game and got into the endzone 56 different times as a runner.
+He was handed the ball 1,991 times to the tune of 4.1 yards per attempt.
+In his NFL career, Craig stepped onto the gridiron in 165 contests and accumulated 8,189 yds on the ground.

-Craig averaged 0.0 yds on the ground per contest.
-He ran for 0 TDs in his last year for 0 yds.
-His average yards per carry sat at 0.0 and he toted the ball 0 total times in his last season.
-Craig gained 0 yards on the ground in 0 games played in his last season.
+During his 0 games in his last season, Roger Craig ran for 0.0 yards per game and got into the endzone 0 different times as a runner.
+He had a long run of 0 yds.
+Craig carried the ball 0 times to the tune of 0.0 YPC.
 Roger Craig is a name that resonates with football fans, especially those of the San Francisco 49ers.
 As one of the most dynamic NFL running backs of his era, Craig’s unique combination of speed, agility, and strength made him a key player in the 49ers’ success during the 1980s.
 In this article, we will delve into his career, his impact on the NFL, and why his legacy as a 49ers running back continues to endure.

 Early Life and College Career